 So we all want to make our Drupal site faster, we expect more traffic, we want our pages to render quickly and to keep our server healthy.
 When we start to get a lot of traffic we first must optimize our server and site before making any hardware upgrades.
 Sometimes doing that may just be enough at the moment.
 Here is a quick overview of what to do to completely optimize your Drupal site without making any hardware adjustments.
-To get the detailed steps to achieve optimal performance, download the free white paper we published.
+To get the detailed steps to achieve optimal performance, download the free ebook we published.

 The process of tuning the performance of your Drupal site consists of four basic steps.